Jmean/codewars/README.md

-Solutions to the Codewars.com programming problems.
+My solutions to the Codewars.com programming problems.